Sbarro restaurant suicide bombing: Casualties

 The dead included 14 Israelis, one pregnant American, and one Brazilian.
 Additionally, 130 were injured.
-One victim, Chana Nachenberg, remained hospitalized in a persistent vegetative state more than 20 years after the attack until finally dying of her injuries on 31 May 2023.
+One victim, Chana Nachenberg, remained hospitalized in a persistent vegetative state for more than 20 years after the attack, until her death from her injuries on 31 May 2023.
 She was 31-years-old at the time of the bombing.
 Her daughter, who was two years old at the time, was one of the few in the restaurant who was not injured.

 Yocheved Shoshan, 10, was killed, and her 15-year-old sister Miriam was severely injured with 60 nails lodged in her body, a hole in her right thigh, third degree burns on 40 percent of her body, and a ruptured spleen.

 Mordechai and Tzira Schijveschuurder, both children of Holocaust survivors, were killed along with three of their children.
 Two other daughters, Leah, 11, and Chaya, 8, were critically injured.
 The family was of Dutch origin.